-The profound humanitarian fallout of COVID-19 virus carries with it the potential and equally disruptive economic fallout.
-Using scenarios, our experts share their thoughts on what changes would likely stay and what changes are only temporary and how they would impact the financial services business in the medium term.
+The profound humanitarian fallout of the COVID-19 carries with it the potential equally disruptive economic fallout.
+Using scenarios, our experts share their thoughts on what changes would likely stay and what changes are only temporary; and how they would impact the financial services business in medium term.

-Some actions that banks and credit unions can consider as they seek to stay-in-business during this time of stress.
-There’s no doubt that we are only at the beginning of an unprecedented and uncertain time.
-Customers need assurances that their local credit union or bank is well-capitalized and can assist during this difficult time.
-Management; meanwhile, needs to take decisive action to deal with the immediate crisis and operate a sustainable business.
+Some actions that banks and credit unions can consider as they seek to stay-in-business business during this time of stress.
+There’s no doubt that we are only at the start of an unprecedented and uncertain time.
+Customers need assurances that their local credit union or bank is well-capitalized and is able to assist during this difficult time.
+Management, meanwhile, needs to take decisive action to deal with the immediate crisis and operate a sustainable business.

-More than ten years after the rollout of Basel 2, many lending institutions in Canada are still using the Standardized Approach (SA) for regulatory reporting.
-As a consequence, reporting institutions are either setting aside disproportionately higher capital for their loan book, are engaged in regulatory arbitrage by issuing residential real estate loans, or are involved in "originate-to-distribute" lending.
-All of these aforementioned consequences contribute to higher systemic risk.
+More than ten years after the roll-out of Basel 2, many lending intuitions in Canada are still using the Standardized Approach (SA) for regulatory reporting.
+As a consequence, reporting institutions are either setting aside disproportionately higher capital for their loan book, are engaged in regulatory arbitrage by issuing residential real estate loans or are involved in "originate-to-distribute" lending.
+All of these afore-mentioned consequences contribute to higher systemic risk

 We know that cyber threats continue to evolve and pose increasingly significant risks to organizations.
 We also know that the impact of cyber-attacks extends beyond direct financial consequences.
-Cyber incidents can lead to serious service disruptions, reputational damage, and share price deterioration, along with the potential for fines and litigation.
+Cyber incidents can lead to serious service disruptions, reputational damage and share price deterioration, along with potential for fines and litigation.
+We also know that the impact of cyber-attacks extends beyond direct financial consequences.
+Cyber incidents can lead to serious service disruptions, reputational damage and share price deterioration, along with potential for fines and litigation.

 The Office of the Superintendent of Financial Institutions (OSFI) set the Domestic Stability Buffer (DSB) at 2.25% of total risk-weighted assets, effective April 30, 2020.
 This reflects OSFI’s view that key vulnerabilities to Canada’s Domestic Systemically Important Banks (D-SIBs) remain elevated.

-Google Is Preparing To Launch A Chequing Account Backed By Citigroup And A Stanford University Credit Union
+Google Is Preparing To Launch A Checking Account Backed By Citigroup And A Stanford University Credit Union